-If you are taking part in Salary Sacrifice for pension contributions, you will not pay regular contributions to the Scheme, as set out on page 6 of the Member Booklet, - instead, the Company will pay additional contributions equal to the contributions that you would otherwise have paid.
+If you are taking part in Salary Sacrifice for pension contributions, you will not pay regular contributions to the Plan - instead, the Company will pay additional contributions to your Individual Account equal to the contributions that you would otherwise have paid (see pages 5 and 6 of the Member Booklet).
 Your basic contractual annual salary and pensionable fixed allowances will be reduced by an amount equal to the pension contributions that you would have paid if you had not been taking part in Salary Sacrifice.